How to start Cloth Nappies

-Wondering where to start with cloth nappies?
+We are here to help!
+How to start with cloth can often be the stumbling point.
 Tried Google?
 As a newbie to cloth, it can be very overwhelming.
 Here I shall try and help break it down.

 This can be called the shell, outer, cover or wrap to name the most common terms.
 They can come with two different ways to ‘stick’ them: with snaps (the poppers), or with hook and loop (more commonly known as velcro).